The End (EP)

-The End is an extended play by English rock band Black Sabbath and is their final release as a band.
+The End is an extended play by the English heavy metal band Black Sabbath and is their final release as a band.
 It was released on 20 January 2016.
 The exclusive, limited-edition CD was only available for purchase at tour dates for their final tour The End Tour.
 The first half of the album is leftover tracks from the 13 sessions and the second half is live tracks recorded on tour between 2013 and 2014.
+It is also the band's final release with lead singer Ozzy Osbourne before his death in July 2025.

 Background

-The band recorded tracks at Shangri La Studios in Malibu with producer Rick Rubin during the sessions for 13, their nineteenth album.
+The band recorded tracks at Shangri-La Studios in Malibu with producer Rick Rubin during the sessions for 13, their nineteenth album.
 While Sabbath had been planning a follow-up to 13, the album was ultimately scrapped.
-Guitarist Tony Iommi had written "a whole load of riffs" for the abandoned LP, but "Geezer (Butler) didn't particularly want to do another album", Iommi said of the bassist.
+Guitarist Tony Iommi had written "a whole load of riffs" for the abandoned LP, but bassist "Geezer (Butler) didn't particularly want to do another album."
 Lead singer Ozzy Osbourne also voiced not wanting to record another album, saying "If we were to do an album before the tour, it would take three or four years to complete the album."